webhippie/gettext_i18n_rails_js/README.md

 ## Installation

-It requires rails 3.2 or later, any version of 'gettext_i18n_rails' will do though.
+Requires rails 3.2 or later.

 #### Add the following to your gemfile: